January 23-27, 2017 at Binghamton University Binghamton, New York

-Olen Atkins is Wegmann USA's Training and Simulation Program Manager.
-He was the Operations Manager for the Army's SE Core Database-Virtual Environment Development (DVED) Program, the Geo-Spatial Synthetic Environment Manager at Link Simulation and Training, Arlington TX, and the Program Engineering Manager at Diamond Visionics, Binghamton NY, as well as the Visual Simulation System Manager for MarineSafety, Queens, NY.
-During his past 14 years, he has been involved in numerous technical areas of visual simulation including: ship handling, fixed and rotary wing aircraft, ground troops and vehicles, UAVs and medical trainers, implementing image generators, geo-spatial databases, and sensor simulations.
+Olen Atkins is Wegmann USA's Director of Training and Simulation in Sanford, FL.
+He was the Production Manager for the Army's SE Core Database-Virtual Environment Development (DVED) Program (Orlando, FL), the Geo-Spatial Synthetic Environment Manager at Link Simulation and Training (Arlington, TX), and the Program Engineering Manager at Diamond Visionics (Binghamton, NY), as well as the Visual Simulation System Manager for MarineSafety (Queens, NY).
+During his past 18 years, he has been involved in numerous technical areas of visual simulation including: ship handling, fixed and rotary wing aircraft, ground troops and vehicles, UAVs and medical trainers, implementing image generators, geo-spatial databases, and sensor simulations.
 Through these experiences he has acquired a breadth and depth of the visual simulation discipline that covers topics ranging from systems engineering to project management to individual tool user.

-James L. Davis is currently Director of Engineering for Sagetech Corp.
+James L. Davis is currently Vice President of Engineering for Sagetech Corp.
 His career began after graduating with a PhD in EE from MIT and joining Rediffusion Simulation, at one time the leading manufacturer of commercial flight simulators.
 After 10 years shared between the Texas and U.K. offices, he moved to Atlanta as a Vice President of IVEX Corp., a computer image generator manufacturer.
-Later, he spent five years as an entrepreneur and independent consultant to the simulation and location-based entertainment industries, which lead to a position with Lockheed Martin (Manassas, VA) in support of the Navy's H-60 trainer upgrade program.
+Later, he spent five years as an entrepreneur and independent consultant to the simulation and location-based entertainment industries, which led to a position with Lockheed Martin (Manassas, VA) in support of the Navy's H-60 trainer upgrade program.
 After a stint as VP Engineering/CTO for avionics company FreeFlight Systems, followed by an Adjunct Professorship for navigation & surveillance avionics, he moved to his current position in White Salmon, WA that principally serves the UAS and GA markets.